The Price of Admission (album)

 The Price of Admission is the sixth studio album by American band Turnpike Troubadours, released on April 11, 2025.
 The album was produced by Shooter Jennings, the band’s second consecutive collaboration following 2023's A Cat in the Rain.
-"Heaven Passing Through" will be released as a single to country radio on August 18, 2025.
+"Heaven Passing Through" was released as a single to country radio on August 18, 2025.

 Background

 Production

 Evan Felker described the album’s writing process as driven entirely by feeling.
 "If I had an idea that gave me a feeling, I would pursue it," he told Rolling Stone.
 The songs were developed over the course of 30 days on Felker’s ranch outside Okemah, Oklahoma.
 In a departure from his usual solo writing style, Felker collaborated with several artists, including John Fullbright, Ketch Secor of Old Crow Medicine Show, and Dave Simonett of Trampled by Turtles.
 Bandmates Kyle Nix (fiddle) and RC Edwards (bass) also contributed songs.

 The Price of Admission was recorded at Sunset Sound Studio 3 in Los Angeles.
 Jennings, who favored instinctual production over pre-planning, encouraged the band to move quickly and naturally through the recording process.
 The experience was shaped by observing the band's onstage interactions, particularly from their stadium dates with Zach Bryan, where Jennings was invited by Felker to accompany the band on keyboard.